TheExploration/Name-Spoofer/README.md

+Does not only work on names.
 Works on: nametags, chest, furnace, inventory, any Minecraft item, other mods, gui, tablist, chat, nicknider name, any text etc.

 A revamp of fakenames by [ayleafs](https://github.com/ayleafs/fake-names) (Heavily Modified)